 You can reach me at pis2@leicester.ac.uk.

-Sign up for office hours here Or drop by on Tuesday, 3-5 PM at Brookfield 2.21
+Sign up for office hours here or drop by on Tuesday, 3-5 PM at Mary Seacole 007.

 You can find my CV here.